rytsikau/ee.Yrewind/README.md

 ##### [**` -browser='c:\path\to\browser\file.exe' `**](#)

-Allows to use browser in headless mode to get technical information about the livestream.
-It can be useful if Yrewind can't get info about the stream on its own.
+Allows to use an alternative browser to get technical information about the livestream.
 For the portable version of browser, specify the full path to the executable file; for the installed version, it's usually enough to specify the name.
-Only Chromium-based browsers are supported - Chrome, Edge, Brave, Opera, Vivaldi, etc.
+Only Chromium-based browsers are supported - Chrome, Edge, Brave, Opera, Vivaldi, etc. If this parameter is missing, program uses pre-installed MS Edge.
+If this parameter is set to `false`, Yrewind will not use browser, but it will slow down the download speed.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -browser='d:\My Portable Programs\Vivaldi\Application\vivaldi.exe'
->     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -browser=msedge
+>     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -browser=chrome

 <br>